 Set up permissions for projects

-Enhanced project permissions are currently in early access.
+• Project permissions are currently in early access and only select customers have access.
 This feature will be rolled out to all customers later this year.

 Permission levels